 Swiss Chard

-Swiss chard is a leafy green vegetable belonging to the amaranth family, prized for its tender leaves and edible stalks that range from white to yellow, orange, red, or pink depending on variety.
-It offers a mild, slightly earthy flavor with a tender leaf texture and crunchy stems, making it exceptionally versatile in the kitchen.
-Swiss chard is a nutritional powerhouse that is staple in Mediterranean, European, and increasingly global cuisines.
+Swiss chard is a leafy green vegetable belonging to the amaranth family, prized for its tender leaves and thick, edible stalks that range from white to vibrant yellow, red, or purple.
+It offers a mild, slightly earthy flavor with subtle sweetness and is more robust than spinach, making it ideal for cooking applications.
+A staple in Mediterranean and European cuisines, Swiss chard provides exceptional nutritional density with minimal calories.
+Its versatility extends from raw salads to braised side dishes, soups, and grain bowls.

 Flavor Profile